shrigulhane100/Pretrained-Image-Classifier-to-Identify-Dog-Breeds-using-Python/README.md

 + [Education](https://docs.google.com/document/d/1vjerjRQnWs1kLbZagDYT6rNqiwAG23Yj45oUY88IAxI/pub)
 + [Investment and Trading](https://docs.google.com/document/d/1ycGeb1QYKATG6jvz74SAMqxrlek9Ed4RYrzWNhWS-0Q/pub)

-As I am personally very interested in Deep Learning and have already completed my Nanodegree in Computer Vision via Udacity, I found it exciting to complete my capstone project in this area as well.
+As I am personally very interested in Deep Learning and have already completed my Nanodegree in AI via Udacity, I found it exciting to complete my capstone project in this area as well.
 So I choose to use Convolutional Neural Networks to Identify Dog Breeds.

 <a name="acknowledgement"></a>